 The Women’s Center offers a variety of opportunities for undergraduate students who want to get involved at the Center.

 The Women’s Center offers a variety of programs.
-Click on the icons below to learn more about our Core Programs.
-Be sure to also visit the Events and Calendar pages to learn more about additional upcoming events.
+Click below to learn more about our Core Programs and be sure to also visit the Events page to learn more about additional upcoming events.

 Many of our events are successful due in part to the assistance of students.
 Serving as a Student Program Assistant is one way to become more involved in your favorite Women’s Center program or a way to check out a new event.
 Some of the duties of a Student Program Assistant may include: